millermedeiros/esformatter/README.md

 tool whenever possible and use the `pipe` option instead of writting a plugin (eg. [strip-debug](https://www.npmjs.com/package/strip-debug)).
-Plugins should ideally only add/remove/edit the `WhiteSpace`, `Indent`, `LineBreak` and `Comment` tokens, otherwise you might have conclicts with other plugins and esformatter itself.
+Plugins should ideally only add/remove/edit the `WhiteSpace`, `Indent`, `LineBreak` and `Comment` tokens, otherwise you might have conflicts with other plugins and esformatter itself.

 **protip:** You can use